vaishnavisharma6/vaishnavisharma6.github.io/research.markdown

 Prior to this, I graduated from <a href = "https://nith.ac.in/">National Institute of Technology, Hamirpur</a> in May 2023, majoring in Mechanical Engineering.

-During that, I also worked on developing deep-learning based numerical schemes for Hyperbolic PDEs in <a href = "https://cpraveen.github.io/">Prof. Praveen Chandrashekar's group at <a href = "https://www.math.tifrbng.res.in/">TIFR-CAM, Bangalore.</a>
+During that, I also worked on developing deep-learning based numerical schemes for Hyperbolic PDEs in <a href = "https://cpraveen.github.io/">Prof. Praveen Chandrashekar's group </a>at <a href = "https://www.math.tifrbng.res.in/">TIFR-CAM.</a>

 I'm currently interested and working on problems at the intersection of control theory and online learning.